bcgov/GDX-Analytics/microservices/sfts/README.md

 ## Getting Help

-Please Contact the GDX Service desk for any analytics service help.
-For inquiries about automating generated file exchange with GDX-Analytics over the BCGov SFTS service, or for general inquiries about starting a new analytics account for Government, please contact The GDX Analytics team.
+For any questions regarding this project, please contact the GDX Analytics Team.

 ## Contributors

-The GDX analytics team will be the main contributors to this project currently and will maintain the code.
+The GDX Analytics Team will be the main contributors to this project currently.
+They will maintain the code as well.

 ## License